Travellers with Disabilities

 Fares and Baggage Information:

-- On both domestic and international flights, patients will be charged six times the normal price of a one-way adult economy fare.
+- On both domestic and international flights, patients will be charged six times (except for domestic flights to & from Jeju island, three times) the normal price of a one-way adult economy fare.
 Six times the baggage weight limit will be allowed.

 - One companion travelling with a patient on a domestic flight will receive airfare free of charge.
 For international flights, standard fare will apply for any companions.
 Normal free baggage allowances will apply to companions on all flights.